Every year, Barnard faculty lead programs off-campus - either as part of a semester course or as stand-alone opportunities in the summer or winter.

 Led by Joan Snitzer and John Miller

 Visual Arts majors had the opportunity to experience the vibrant arts scene in Berlin by visiting museums, galleries, and studios.
 Professors Snitzer and Miller organized meetings and discussions with active artists, curators, and critics in the city, giving students a window into working in the arts.
-See the Berlin Trip Catalogue to learn more.
+See the berlin_2018.pdf to learn more.

 Led by Gail Archer